-Step 5: If the returner is successful at the interview and passes any required literacy and numeracy tests, the returner is then formally accepted onto the programme and allocated a clinical placement.
+Step 3: If the returner is successful at the interview, passes any required literacy and numeracy tests, and has secured an honorary contract with a placement provider, the returner is then formally accepted onto the programme.

-Step 6: The university will provide the returner with a conditional offer and will begin the process of arranging the returner's registration onto the programme, undertake occupational health checks, Disclosure and Barring Service (DBS) checks and reference checks, and provide the returner with a uniform.
+Step 4: The university will provide the returner with a conditional offer and will begin the process of arranging the returner's registration onto the programme.

-Step 7: The clinical placement will confirm the placement arrangements and ensure a full induction is in place for the returner.
+Step 5: Either the University or the clinical placement will undertake occupational health checks, Disclosure and Barring Service (DBS) checks and reference checks, and will also provide the returner with a uniform.
+The placement provider will confirm the placement arrangements and ensure a full induction is in place for the returner.